-The Intel 82540EM integrates Intel's fourth-generation Gigabit MAC design with fully integrated, physical-layer circuitry to provide a standard IEEE 802.3 Ethernet interface for 1000BASE-T and 100BASE-TX applications.
-The left green LED indicates the link mode, it lights when linking to network and blinking when transferring data.
-The right green LED indicates the transfer mode, and it lights when data is transferring in 1Gbps/100Mbps mode.
+The Intel 82545EM integrates Intel's fourth-generation Gigabit MAC design with fully integrated, physical-layer circuitry to provide a standard IEEE 802.3 Ethernet interface for 1000BASE-T and 100BASE-TX applications.
+The left green LED indicates the link mode, it lights when linking to network and blinking when data transferring is in 10/100Mbps.
+The right green LED indicates the transfer mode, it lights when linking to network and blinking when data transferring is in 10/100Mbps.